 Top careers to explore in holistic health and natural medicine

 The field of holistic medicine is vast, much like the specialties of traditional medicine.
-Here are some of the many possible careers to pursue in the field of holistic medicine:
+Here are some of the many possible careers in holistic health that you can pursue:

 - Massage therapist